Deductive Beam Search: Decoding Deducible Rationale for Chain-of-Thought Reasoning: Main Result

-Table \ref{tab:baseline} compares our decoding strategy with previous SOTA decoding strategies.
+Table \ref{tab:baseline} compares our decoding strategy with previous SOTA reasoning strategies.
 The comparative results, grounded in accuracy and token cost metrics, substantiate our approach's effectiveness and token efficiency.
-Notably, the self-evaluate pattern consumes an excessive amount of tokens during evaluation.
-In contrast, DBS enhances the performance by approximately 10\% on both \textit{Llama2-7b} and \textit{gpt-3.5-turbo-instruct}, with fewer tokens generated across the paradigms of single reasoning chain and multiple reasoning chains.
+Notably, the self-evaluate pattern performs worse when the scale of the LLM drops.
+Moreover, it consumes an excessive amount of tokens during evaluation.
+In contrast, DBS enhances the performance by approximately 10\% on \textit{Llama2-7b} and performs better than the baselines on \textit{gpt-3.5-turbo-instruct} across the paradigms of single and multiple reasoning chains.
+Furthermore, it consumes much fewer input and output tokens.
+Consuming 80 times less tokens, \method outperforms DV on \textit{gpt-3.5-turbo-instruct}.